AnkitNigam1985/stratascratch.github.io/SQL Exercises/Exercises/sql-and-business-insights.md

 Dataset: `oscar_nominees`

 - Who has won the most oscars?
-- Who has been nominated the most times but has never won?
+- Count the number of nominations which didn't end with a award.
+Who was the least lucky?
 - Who has the highest win to nomination ratio?
 - Which movies had the most nominated actors/actresses?
 - Who is the best actor/actress of all time?
 What metrics would you use to convince me?